Introduction

 Once the Patent is registered, the inventor’s credibility will rise.

-Even if it only offers a reduced royalty rate, it is nevertheless quite helpful for those who have an innovative concept.
+Even if it only offers a reduced royalty rate, it is nevertheless quite helpful for those with innovative concepts.

 All decorative designs of a practical object are covered under design Patents.
 Examples of things that can be given a design Patent include spoon shapes and printer designs.